IoanaLivia/IntroductionToRobotics/README.md

     + Update  it  when  the  game  is  done.
 Highest  possible  score should be achieved by starting at a higher level.

     + Save the top 5+ values in EEPROM with name and score.

+    + Be able to reset the top 5+ values in EEPROM with name and score.

   * *Settings* :
     + Enter name: The name should be shown in highscore.
 (Can also be displayed somewhere else too.)